Kenai Peninsula Borough, Alaska: Ecology

 Bear Lake, Tutka Bay, and the Trail Lakes, have been the site of salmon enhancement activities.
 All three sites are managed by the Cook Inlet Aquaculture Association Some of the fish hatched at these facilities are released into the famous Homer fishing hole.
-Cook Inlet Keeper and the Cook Inlet Regional Citizen's Advisory Council are groups that attempt to influence public policy on the use of the areas resources.
+Cook Inlet Keeper and the Cook Inlet Regional Citizen's Advisory Council are groups that attempt to influence public policy on the use of the area's resources.

 Demographics

+2020 census

+As of the census of 2020, there were 58,799 people.